windust/community-manager/README.md

 # community-manager

-(FIXME: Add full project description and goals of this project.)
 The Community Manager is a open-source tool to facilitate Meetup venue, food, and eventually speaker arrangements.
-It provides a an admin backend that allows admins to generate unique URLs which can be sent to venues and foods sponsors.
+It provides an admin backend that allows admins to generate unique URLs which can be sent to venues and foods sponsors.
 These urls with embedded tokens allow the Community Manager to generate  up-to-date web pages tailored to the individual sponsor.
 It eliminates the need for emails which may contain outdated requests and for the Meetup admin to have to say Sorry if a vendor responds after they are no longer needed.

 It can be cloned from: